Treaty of Madrid (13 January 1750): Portugal

 The Portuguese wanted to strike a balance between the boundary claims of Spain and Portugal by allotting the greater part of the Amazon basin to themselves and that of the Río de la Plata to Spain.
 They also sought to secure the undisputed sovereignty of the gold and diamond districts of Goiás and Mato Grosso for the Portuguese Crown, as well as to secure Brazil's frontier by the retention of the Rio Grande do Sul and the acquisition of the Spanish Jesuit Misiones Orientales on the left bank of the Uruguay River.
 They hoped that the meeting would allow them to secure the western frontier of Brazil and river communication with Maranhão-Pará by ensuring that navigation on the rivers Tocantins, Tapajos and Madeira remained in Portuguese hands.

 Spain

-Spain wanted to stop the westward advance of the Portuguese, who had already encroached on much of what was theoretically Spanish territory, even though it consisted mostly of virgin jungle.
+Spain wanted to stop the westward advance of the Portuguese, who had already encroached on much of what was theoretically Spanish territory, even though it consisted mostly of little explored indigenous territories.
 They also sought to transfer to Spain the Portuguese colony of Sacramento, which had functioned as a back door for the illegal Anglo-Portuguese trade with the Viceroyalty of Peru, and which rendered the Spanish city of Buenos Aires dangerously exposed to foreign invasion.
 Furthermore, they hoped to undermine the Anglo-Portuguese alliance, and thus eventually facilitate a Spanish-Portuguese alliance against British aggression and ambition in South America.